NC Resident Tuition & Fees: $4,779*

 Content synthesizes baccalaureate coursework to address population/community health nursing.
 Content addresses social and ecological determinants of health through ethics, public policy, health education, epidemiology, leadership, case management, partnerships and technology examining outcomes for an evidence-based culturally sensitive practice.
 The Capstone Project applies course content through active learning field experiences and an e-portfolio.

 Introduces research design and analysis necessary to examine, apply, and utilize nursing science.
 Course content includes an overview of current issues in knowledge development in nursing including the process of research utilization and evidence based practice.
-Prerequisite: STT 210 or STT 215
+The student will conduct analytic critiques of the research literature for scientific merit, synthesize these critiques for application to practice, and develop strategies for providing leadership to make evidence based practice a reality in current and future work settings.
+Prerequisite: STT 210 or STT 215.

 This theory course builds on basic knowledge of pathophysiology and pharmacology to enhance nursing management of health, wellness, and disease.
 Analysis of current pharmacological based research will provide the foundation for evidence based nursing practice.
 Physiological, pathophysiological, and pharmacological concepts that explain the rationale behind treatment decisions are examined.